SpencerLabAQ/interactive-sbspe-replication-package/README.md

 ```
 The resulting plots will be saved in the [plots](plots) folder.

+##### RQ2: architectural differences
+Execute notebooks `rq2-cocome.ipynb` or `rq2-trainticket.ipynb` to generate the charts for Figures 7 and 8.

+Among other computations, the notebooks above will generate several CSV and DOT files under the [data](data) folder.

+Execute notebook `tree-scripts.ipynb` to generate the charts for Figure 6.

+The datasets needed by the notebooks are automatically loaded from a default folder.

+##### RQ3: covered design and solution spaces
+Execute notebooks `rq3-cocome.ipynb` or `rq3-trainticket.ipynb` to generate the charts for Figures 9 and 10.

+Among other computations, the notebooks above will generate several CSV and DOT files under the [data](data) folder.

+Execute notebook `tree-scripts.ipynb` to generate the charts for Figures 11 and 12.

+The datasets needed by the notebooks are automatically loaded from a default folder.

 #### Experiments

 The experiments in the paper were performed using [EASIER](http://sealabtools.di.univaq.it/EASIER/), which is available in a different repository:

 [https://github.com/SEALABQualityGroup/EASIER](https://github.com/SEALABQualityGroup/EASIER)

-The data gathered during such experiments is provided here, in the [zips](zips) folder.
+All the data gathered during such experiments is provided here, in the [zips](zips) folder.